mohsyed55/blog/index.md

 layout: home
 ---
 Hey there!
 I'm Mohamed Syed, an engineer trying to build useful products.
-I'm from Madurai and currently living in Bengaluru, India.
+I’m from Madurai and now based in Bengaluru.
 You can write to me at <a href="mailto:mohsyed55@gmail.com">mohsyed55@gmail.com</a>

 ![Home page hero image](/assets/Bannihal_image.jpg)